Quantifying Environmental and Line-of-Sight Effects in Models of Strong Gravitational Lens Systems: Results

 \centerline{\emph{Scatter in Lens Model Parameters}} \centerline{\emph{Tracks Lens Potential Perturbations}}

 We now use simulations to test whether our expression for the deviation in the lens potential, the flexion shift, $\Delta_3 x$ (eqs.\ \ref{eqn:backgroundd3x} and \ref{eqn:foregroundd3x}), provides a useful way to characterize the importance of ENV/LOS perturbers and their contribution to the recovered lens parameters and Hubble constant.
-For these simulations, we fix the perturber mass to be $10^{12}\,M_\odot$ but vary its projected offset and redshift.
-In these simulations, we treat the perturber as a point mass, which is not a valid assumption when the projected offset or redshift is small, but is reasonable in the regime where we anticipate using the tidal approximation.
+For these simulations, we again adopt the simplified mass distribution of a main lens galaxy treated as an SIS with Einstein radius of 1'' at $z=0.3$ and a single point mass.
+We fix the perturber mass to be $10^{12}\,M_\odot$ but vary its projected offset and redshift.
+In these simulations, the assumption of treating the perturber as a point mass is not valid when the projected offset or redshift is small, but is reasonable in the regime where we anticipate using the tidal approximation.
+We use the exact lens equation to generate mock lensing observables, and then fit them using Lens+3D Tides models.
 Figure \ref{fig:toyhd3x} shows the scatter in the recovered value of the Hubble constant (the median value is not shown because it matches the input value; there is no bias).
 Generally speaking, the scatter increases as the offset decreases and higher order terms become more significant.
 In the background, the perturber's effects become weaker as the redshift offset increases because of the $\beta$ factors in equation \ref{eqn:backgroundd3x}; while in the foreground, the perturber's effects become stronger as $z \to 0$ because its angular Einstein radius increases.
 Both of these scalings are well described by our functional form for $\Delta_3 x$, which indicates that we have successfully defined a quantity to characterize the contribution of perturbing galaxies.